eatruman/CV/README.md

 That in some arguable way make you a better software developer or well-rounded person

 ## Hobbies
-Trekking, Canoeing, Reading, Travelling, Painting (mostly by numbers-it's incredibly calming)
+Trekking, Canoeing, Reading, Travelling, Yoga, Painting (mostly by numbers-it's incredibly calming)